 Students, faculty, and staff are encouraged to report sexual assaults to the SMU Police Department, whether the assault occurs on or off campus, no matter who the alleged assailant is.
-Students may report sexual assaults to the SMU Police Department or the Dean of Student Life Office.
+Students may report sexual assaults to the SMU Police Department, the Dean of Student Life Office or the Coordinator of Psychological Services for Women.
 Reporting a sexual assault to University officials or filing a police report does not automatically initiate criminal charges.
 It is important for persons who have been sexually assaulted to seek medical attention.
 The Coordinator of Psychological Services for Women is available to accompany students who have been sexually assaulted to the hospital and for counseling, if desired.
 A medical examination called a "Rape Kit Test," conducted at either Presbyterian Hospital or Parkland Hospital in Dallas, will help preserve important evidence of the sexual assault if the person who has been sexually assaulted decides later to prosecute.